Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 If the words "Caramel Frappuccino with almond milk and a shot of espresso" have never passed your lips, you may be a coffee purist.
 If so, do you also follow the Italian Food Rules?
 Italians believe the fresh whole milk that makes up over half of the contents of this drink plays havoc with digestion.
 Depending on your locale, to order a cappuccino after 10am, unless you are breakfasting late, may subject you to a raised eyebrow, a worried shake of the head, or outright ridicule!
-The beverage receives its name from the red-brown colour of the hooded robes worn by monks and nuns of the Capuchin order in 17th century Europe.
-To improve your Italian coffee credentials, just remember to drink your cappuccino while its hot and the foam is still there, or if you must have a variation, order a cappuccino scuro, a cappuccino made with less milk. ☕
+The cappuccino receives its name from the red-brown colour of the hooded robes worn by monks and nuns of the Capuchin order in 17th century Europe.
+To improve your Italian coffee credentials, remember to drink your cappuccino while it is hot and the foam is still there, or if you must have a variation, order the cappuccino scuro, a cappuccino made with less milk. ☕

 This tartan, by designer Carol A.L.
 Martin, is meant to express the colours of double espresso and streamed milk foam of a cappuccino.